moonstream-labs/shellm/xtag/context.md

 This guide provides a detailed overview of the `xtag` script, its components, and how they work together to generate XML tags and process files.

+## Introduction

+The `xtag` script is a versatile tool designed to generate various types of XML tag structures for documentation, code representation, reasoning, and more.
+It can process files, generate empty templates, and output the results to the clipboard or files.
+The script's modular design allows for easy maintenance and extension.

 ## File Structure

 The `xtag` script is composed of four main files: